Conflict, disaster to gallop in with new Chinese year of the Horse, say feng shui masters

 Hong Kong leader Leung Chun-ying is also a Horse.

-On the other hand, Lai said the year would be favourable for women and the places they govern.
+On the other hand, Lai said the year would be favorable for women and the places they govern.

 "For Brazil, the World Cup will definitely spur its economy," Lai said.